MicrosoftDocs/windows-itpro-docs/devices/surface/unenroll-surface-devices-from-semm.md

 4. Click or press **Get Started**.
 5. Click or press **Next** to begin the Recovery Request process.
-   >[!NOTE]
-   >A Recovery Request expires two hours after it is created.
+   >**Note:**&nbsp;&nbsp;A Recovery Request expires two hours after it is created.
 If a Recovery Request is not completed in this time, you will have to restart the Recovery Request process.
 6. Select **SEMM Certificate** from the list of certificates displayed on the **Choose a SEMM reset key** page (shown in Figure 7), and then click or press **Next**.

    ![Select SEMM certificate for your Recovery Request](images\surface-semm-unenroll-fig7.png "Select SEMM certificate for your Recovery Request")